cs3157/recitations/J-Fork-Exec/fork-exec.md

         }
 ```

 The above block of code is only executed in the parent process (where `p > 0`). `waitpid()` is used to wait or check for state changes in child processes. `waitpid()` takes in three arguments.
 The first is a number of type `pid_t`.
 This can be a specific process ID of a child process, or an integer representing other categories of process.
 In the case above, it passes in the process ID of its child to `waitpid()`.
-In lab 5, you'll see a case where `waitpid()` is called with -1. (explain? refer to man?)
+In lab 5, you'll see a case where `waitpid()` is called with -1.
 The second argument is a pointer to `status`, telling `waitpid()` to save state information in that variable.
 State information could be signals set in the process, exits and terminations or errors.
-(Point to info on signals ???)
-If `NULL` is passed instead of a pointer to variable, then state information is not saved. `status` can be used with a variety of functions to inspect/get information about child process. (man page) The third arguments is an option parameter. `0` tells `waitpid()` to wait put off returning until child process has changed state or terminated.
+(There's an **optional** section at the bottom of this argument on Signals if you'd like to know more.
+[This](http://titania.ctie.monash.edu.au/signals/) is also a good resource for Unix Signals.)
+If `NULL` is passed instead of a pointer to variable, then state information is not saved. `status` can be used with a variety of functions to inspect/get information about child process.
+The third argument is an option parameter. `0` tells `waitpid()` to put off returning until child process or processes have changed state or terminated.
 In lab5, we'll see the `WNOHANG` option that tells `waitpid()` to **not** wait for child processes to terminate and return immediately if children are still running.
 In the above block, `waitpid()` returns the process ID of the child it waited for.
-For different return values with different options, check out man page (improve sentence, refer to man page only once).
+For different return values with different options and arguments, check out the `waitpid` man page.

 ```c
 printf("AP> ");
 ```

 The `printf()` statement above is executed only by the parent process, once the child process has terminated.
 Remember, the child process never gets to this point because it was replaced by a different instance, and the parent has to wait for the child before it continues through the loop.
-After printing, the while loop will star over, going through everything again until parent process is terminated.
+After printing, the while loop will star over, going through everything again until the parent process is terminated.

-### Signals ###
+### Signals (Optional) ###

-(keep?)

 Signals are an OS's way of communicating with a process outside of the I/O
 streams.
 They can be sent at any time and a process has three options upon